gs1/EPCIS/JSON/README.md

 Please only edit the existing JSON / JSON-LD EPCIS examples if you know what you are doing
 - but feel free to take a copy or contribute additional example files.

+# Examples

+- `Example-Type-sourceOrDestination,measurement,bizTransaction.jsonld`:
+  shows the disambiguation of JSON element "type" to different RDF properties:
+  - `epcis:bizTransactionType` (from `epcis:BizTransaction` to `cbv:BTT`)
+  - `epcis:measurementType` (from `epcis:SensorReport` to `gs1:MeasuremenType`)
+  - `epcis:sourceOrDestinationType` (from `epcis:SourceOrDestination` to `cbv:SDT`)
+  - TODO: has the EPCIS context embedded inline (because of context deployment delays), must be changed to a link